Duality

 Duality is widely used in machine learning and statistical learning theory.

-In Support Vector Machines (SVMs),
+In kernel Support Vector Machines,

-kernel trick, allowing nonlinear classification in high-dimensional
+allowing nonlinear classification in high-dimensional (or infinite-dimensional) feature spaces

-feature spaces without explicitly computing the mapping.
+without explicitly computing the mapping.
 In

 regularization methods

-(Lasso, Ridge, etc.), dual formulations help derive generalization bounds and
+dual formulations help derive generalization bounds and

 Lipschitz Continuity

-Duality tells us what the optimal value is, but not how fast an algorithm can reach it.
-Convergence
+but it does not tell us how fast an algorithm can reach it.
+Convergence rates depend on regularity

-rates depend on regularity properties of the objective function, particularly how rapidly its gradient can change.
+properties of the objective function, particularly how rapidly its gradient can change.

 Lipschitz continuity provides the precise mathematical framework for bounding this rate of change,